capitalone/rubicon-ml/README.md

 * And a process for sharing a selected subset of logged data with collaborators or reviewers that leverages [intake](https://intake.readthedocs.io/en/latest/)

+## Workflow

-The Rubicon library can be easily integrated into existing Python models or pipelines.
-It supports concurrent logging so multiple experiments can be logged in parallel and asynchronous communication with S3 so network reads and writes won’t block.
+Use the Rubicon library to capture model inputs and outputs overtime.
+It can be easily integrated into existing Python models or pipelines and supports both concurrent logging (so multiple experiments can be logged in parallel) and asynchronous communication with S3 (so network reads and writes won’t block).

-Use the Rubicon dashboard to identify trends within your logged data and to notice patterns in how model inputs are impacting model outputs -- using the power of visualizations to steer the model tweaking process in the right direction.
+Meanwhile, periodically review the logged data within the Rubicon dashboard to steer the model tweaking process in the right direction.
+The dashboard lets you quickly spot trends by exploring and filtering your logged results and visualizes how the model inputs impacted the model outputs.

-After the model has met its goals, use the collobaration process to share only the relevant subsets of logged data with model reviewers or stakeholders, giving everyone the context necessary for a peace of mind model review and approval.
+After the model has met its goals, use the collobaration process to share the relevant subsets of logged data with model reviewers or stakeholders, giving everyone the context necessary for a peace of mind model review and approval.

 ## Use